CoFH/cofh.github.io/docs/thermal-foundation/fluids/tree/sap/index.md

 ### Arboreal Extractor
 An [arboreal extractor](/docs/thermal-expansion/devices/arboreal-extractor/)
-will extract sap when placed next to an oak or dark oak [tree](https://minecraft.gamepedia.com/Tree).
+will produce sap when placed next to an oak or dark oak [tree](https://minecraft.gamepedia.com/Tree).

 ### Sawmill with Resin Funnel